statamic/docs/content/collections/docs/yaml.md

 ## Explicit Typing

 YAML autodetects the datatype of the entity.
-Sometimes you'll want to cast the datatype explicitly, like when a single word string that looks like a number or  boolean may need disambiguation by surrounding it with quotes or use of an explicit datatype tag.
+Sometimes you'll want to cast the datatype explicitly, like when a single word string looks like a number or  boolean may need disambiguation by surrounding it with quotes or use of an explicit datatype tag.

 ```.language-yaml
 a: 42                      # integer